grafeas/grafeas/case-studies/binary-authorization.md

 impossible to decide the actual version that will be used once the Pod is created.
-Besides giving clearer BinAuthz semantics, we believe that digest based deployments are better production hygiene and thus were favored strongly by customers we worked with As an exception to this rule, our policy language allows glob-based container image whitelisting, through which even tag based deployments may be allowed.
+Besides giving clearer BinAuthz semantics, we believe that digest based deployments are better production hygiene and thus were favored strongly by customers we worked with.
+As an exception to this rule, our policy language allows glob-based container image whitelisting, through which even tag based deployments may be allowed.
 This is useful for images that don’t go through the same internal vetting process (e.g., various sidecar containers).
 Longer-term